lee-zhg/intro-appid/README.md

 1. Access your sample application by entering `hostname` identified in previous steps in a browser.
 For example, `appidsample.lz-mycluster-paid-a08dc5e3ad7d218fff67b7b2d9460c79-0000.us-south.containers.appdomain.cloud`.

-    > Note: You can't test this sample application in `Chrome` browser.
+    > Note: You may not be able to test this sample application in `Chrome` browser.

 1. The sample application home page is loaded.
 There is a `Login` button at the top-right corner.